whitneyburton/portfolios/students/1610-front/mike-limberg/2016011117-mike-limberg-m2.md

 I tried to clean a bit more even on days that weren't assigned to me, push in chairs when I was one of the last to leave etc. Other than that I really just try to help people when they bump into problems.
 Being at Gusto it's mainly just Mod 1 but I like to offer help whenever I can.
 I opened up an hour pairing slot every day except Friday for the entire module.

+[ Note from Meeka: started leading fundamental JavaScript practices in the morning ]

 ### Personal Reflection

 I worked really hard to improve myself as a teammate and learner this mod, mostly based on the feedback and impressions I got from teammates in mod 1.
 One of the biggest things I knew I had to work on was my patience and temperment when running into hurdles during a project.